The pricing for Firebase Hosting is based upon your project's usage of the following:

 Data transfer (GB/month) — The amount of data transferred to end users from our CDN.
 Every Hosting site is automatically backed by our global CDN for free.

-Your Hosting quota is project-level, not site-level.
+Your Hosting quota is project-level, not site-level or channel-level.
 You can upgrade your project to the Blaze billing plan to unlock additional paid storage and data transfer levels.
 Learn more about quotas and pricing for Firebase Hosting.

-We recommend setting up budget alerts for your project in the Google Cloud (GCP) console.
+We recommend setting up budget alerts for your project in the Google Cloud console.

 Monitor both your Hosting storage level and data transfer level in the Firebase console: